dannybrown37/dotfiles/aws/notes.md

 - Can be changed when instance is RUNNING or STOPPED
 - Security groups are stateful, meaning that they store information about the traffic

+## CloudWatch

+### Exam Tips

+- DEFAULT METRICS: CPU utilization, network throughput
+- EC2 Memory Utilization is NOT A DEFAULT METRIC (common question)
+- EBS Storage Capacity is NOT A DEFAULT METRIC (common question